mosaicnetworks/monetd/docs/giverny.rst

 - ``--generate-pass`` --- generates a unique passphrase for each key pair and writes it to a file nodename.txt in the network configuration keystore directory
-- ``--save-pass`` --- saves pass phrases in the network configuration keystore directory
+- ``--no-save-pass`` --- suppresses saving pass phrases in the network configuration keystore directory

 The typical use case scenarios for these flags would be:

-- None specified --- you are prompted to enter the passphrase for each node which is not saved
+- None specified --- you are prompted to enter the passphrase for each node which is saved
-- ``--pass`` only --- the specified pass phrase is used, but not saved in the config folder
+- ``--pass`` only --- the specified pass phrase is used, and saved in the config folder
-- ``--pass`` and ``--save-pass`` --- the specified pass phrase is used **and** saved in the config folder
+- ``--pass`` and ``--no-save-pass`` --- the specified pass phrase is used **and** not saved in the config folder
 - ``--generate-pass`` only --- pass phrases are generated and saved
-- ``--save-pass`` only --- you are prompted to enter the passphrase for each node, which is saved in the config folder
+- ``--no-save-pass`` only --- you are prompted to enter the passphrase for each node, which is not saved in the config folder

 Build